kyrem1/kyrem1.github.io/content/musings/vtubers.md

 title: "The appeal of Vtubers"
 date: 2023-03-01
 ShowBreadCrumbs: false
+hhiddenInHomeList: true
 draft: true
 ---

 Around the beginning of the COVID-19 pandemic, I entered into a rabbit hole so enourmous I may never climb out of it.
 It all started with a clip of Shirakami Fubuki singing Scatman.
-And now I'm here; three years later still stuck watching streams at the end of nearly every day.
+And now I'm here; four years later still stuck listening to streams in the background of my work.

 - Pipkin Pippa (Phase Connect)